Divyanshu-Singh-Chauhan/Digital-Image-Forgery-Detection/README.md

 # Image-Forgery-Detection

 "master" branch contains Non-DL approaches and "DL" branch contains DL approaches.

-Models for Digital Image Forgery Detection
+Models for Digital Image Forgery Detection.

 This contains all the models built using Deep Learning approaches.
 The Dataset used for all the models was CASIA2 Dataset.